fmorenovr/fmorenovr.github.io/Readme.md

 You can take this web like a demo that was created by [Jenazad][jen-profile] and see how configure your own jekyll website on [your localhost][jekyll-localhost].

-Users are free to copy and re-use any and all of the code contained here without contacting me.
+Users are free to copy and re-use any and all of the code contained here without contact with me.

 [jekyll-home]:      https://jekyllrb.com/
 [github-pages]:     https://guides.github.com/features/pages/